Lloyd Owers

-Lloyd Owers is an English professional football coach who is currently technical director of the Marshall Islands Soccer Federation and manager of the Marshall Islands national team.
+Lloyd Owers is an English professional soccer manager who is technical director of the Marshall Islands Soccer Federation and manager of the Marshall Islands national team.

 He previously served in various coaching roles in England, Canada, Sweden, and the United States.

 Career

 Early career

 Owers began his football career playing semi-professionally in England until he was 24, also working as a coach since he was 16.
 He stopped playing to focus on the coaching side of the game, he worked within various levels of coaching.

 Owers worked with The Football Association full time, as well as scouting roles at Mansfield Town, Colchester United, and Chelmsford City.
 He coached in Canada, Sweden, and the United States before moving to Oxford, where he worked at Oxford United and retrained as a coaching teacher, delivering Sport Coaching Sciences courses at colleges and universities.
 Owers would later serve as manager of the Oxford City under-23 team.